-- April The U.S. Army initiates a program to help Ukrainians identify and respond to Russian drones much more efficiently, according to a later report.
-(The Ukraine War Is Teaching the US How to Move Intelligence Faster Defense One) - April Meta takes down a Russian "troll farm" using Instagram, Facebook, Twitter, YouTube, LinkedIn, and other platforms to sow pro-Russian disinformation.
+- April 2022 The U.S. Army initiates a program to help Ukrainians identify and respond to Russian drones much more efficiently, according to a later report.
+(The Ukraine War Is Teaching the US How to Move Intelligence Faster Defense One) - April 2022 Meta takes down a Russian "troll farm" using Instagram, Facebook, Twitter, YouTube, LinkedIn, and other platforms to sow pro-Russian disinformation.
 The operation included people previously tied to the infamous Internet Research Agency (IRA).
 Its modus operandi was to hire people off the street to make up comments, including attributing them to celebrities like Angelina Jolie or Morgan Freeman, according to Meta, which called the campaign "poorly" run and in no way a "dedicated band of patriotic trolls."
 Meta found out about it after a journalist working for the Russian outlet Fontanka infiltrated the operation and wrote about it.
-(Russian disinformation operation paid for pro-Ukraine war posts: Meta (rfi.fr)) - April The EU announces it plans to restrict Russian payments to European crypto wallets to 10,000 euros in an attempt to prevent the bypassing of restrictions on large bank transfers.
-(EU Set to Ban Russian Crypto Payments After 'Sham' Referenda (coindesk.com))

-- April Two marketing agencies with ties to Ukraine, 72andSunny and Nebo, form an entity called Torrents of Truth to "spread the truth about the war in Ukraine among Russians."
+(Russian disinformation operation paid for pro-Ukraine war posts: Meta (rfi.fr)) - April 2022 The EU announces it plans to restrict Russian payments to European crypto wallets to 10,000 euros in an attempt to prevent the bypassing of restrictions on large bank transfers.
+(EU Set to Ban Russian Crypto Payments After 'Sham' Referenda (coindesk.com)) - April 2022 Two marketing agencies with ties to Ukraine, 72andSunny and Nebo, form an entity called Torrents of Truth to "spread the truth about the war in Ukraine among Russians."
 They take advantage of Russian pirating of Western films (after Western streaming services suspend operations in Russia) by uploading videos describing what Russia is doing in Ukraine that are embedded in well-known movies or shows.
 The videos pop up in the course of viewing like an advertisement.
+(How Ukrainians are using pirated movies to bring war's reality to Russian viewers The Record by Recorded Future) - April 2022 As part of an operation months in the making (well before Russia's invasion of Ukraine), German police take down Hydra, a dominant presence in illegal Russian online activity including narcotics sales, forged documents, and money laundering.
+"After the downfall of Hydra, much of its customer base and merchants regrouped on RuTor," according to a report in Al Jazeera in late 2022.
+RuTor is described as "an online forum that is one of the Russian internet's oldest cybercrime hangouts."
+The site was subsequently the object of rumors that it was under the control of the SBU, which in turn made it a target of DDoS attacks from the pro-Russia group Killnet.
+Experts later see the strikes not as being against narcotics marketplaces but against sites with ties to Ukraine, reflecting a "definite change" in the focus of DDoS instigators.
+(Russia-Ukraine war reaches dark side of the internet | Russia-Ukraine war News | Al Jazeera)

-(How Ukrainians are using pirated movies to bring war's reality to Russian viewers The Record by Recorded Future) - It works like this: Torrents of Truth members upload videos about the war to popular torrent trackers RuTracker, Demonoid, or The Pirate Bay disguising them as pirated movies, music, or Netflix shows.
-Each bootleg copy contains war footage, which interrupts the movie like a commercial. - April 1 According to a later report by Trustwave, "the IT Army launche[s] an automated chatbot on Telegram that responds to questions and provides an instruction guide detailing how to execute DDoS attacks."
+April 1, 2022 - According to a later report by Trustwave, "the IT Army launche[s] an automated chatbot on Telegram that responds to questions and provides an instruction guide detailing how to execute DDoS attacks."
 Shortly afterwards, the group creates a website providing specifics on how to launch a DDoS attack.

-(Development of the Ukrainian Cyber Counter-Offensive | Trustwave) - April 5 USCYBERCOM Commander Paul Nakasone testifies to the Senate and House armed services committees.
+(Development of the Ukrainian Cyber Counter-Offensive | Trustwave)

+April 5, 2022 - USCYBERCOM Commander Paul Nakasone testifies to the Senate and House armed services committees.
 His prepared statement includes the following: